I don’t recall if I was more curious than shocked the first time I heard about tiny bugs living on our eyelashes.

 - Microbiota is all of the microorganisms present in a defined environment.
 Think of all the microorganisms living on your body as your microbiota.
 It’s the entire community.

-- Metagenome is the collection of genes coding your specific microbiota.
+- Metagenome is the collection of genes coding for your specific microbiota.

 - Microbiome is a term referring to the entire habitat, including microorganisms (bacteria, archaea, lower and higher eukaryotes, and viruses), their genomes (genes), and the surrounding environmental conditions (what you eat, your health and surroundings are considered.)